avocado-framework-tests/avocado-misc-tests/io/disk/disktest.py.data/README.txt

 Available parameters
 --------------------

-disks - List of directories of used in test.
-In case only string is used it's split using ','.
-When the target is not directory, it's created. gigabyte - Disk space that will be used for the test to run. chunk_mb - Size of the portion of the disk used to run the test.
+disk            - Disk to be used in test. dir             - Directory of used in test.
+When the target does not exist, it's created. gigabyte        - Disk space that will be used for the test to run (Unit - GB). chunk_mb        - Size of the portion of the disk used to run the test (Unit MB).
 Cannot be smaller than the total amount of RAM.